 Graduate Music Education at Ohio State

-Whether you are interested in completing a Master of Arts, beginning a PhD, seeking professional development, or exploring areas of interest within and outside of music, Ohio State’s Pathways to Your Future in Music Education provides the flexibility to meet your professional goals.
+Whether you are interested in completing a Master of Arts, beginning a PhD, seeking professional development, or exploring areas of interest within and outside of music, Ohio State’s Pathways to Your Future in Music Education provides the flexibility to meet your professional goals and schedule.

-The pathways program allows you to choose the coursework that aligns with your personal goals and schedule.
 Choose from summer courses, autumn/spring courses (most in the evenings), or online and in-person courses to begin a pathway to your future.
-(Image credit: Vectorarte on Freepik.com)

-We will examine the effects of arts participation on individual and collective behaviors, traits, perceptions, health and well-being indicators, and selected neurophysiological processes.
-We will discuss the interpretation, impact applications and limitations of current and past research on the topic and its implications for the field of music.
+In this course you will become familiar with the focus and methodology of research on the effects of music participation on individual and collective behaviors, traits, perceptions, health and well-being indicators, and selected neurophysiological processes.
+We will discuss the interpretation, impact, applications and limitations of current and past research on the topic and its implications for the field of music.

 Program Features